parse-community/docs/_includes/flutter/files.md

 # Files

 There are three different file classes in this SDK:

-- `ParseFileBase` is and abstract class and is the foundation of every file class that can be handled by this SDK.
+- `ParseFileBase` is an abstract class and is the foundation of every file class that can be handled by the SDK.
-- `ParseFile` (former the only file class in the SDK) extends ParseFileBase and is by default used as the file class on every platform but web.
+- `ParseFile` extends `ParseFileBase` and is by default used as the file class on every platform but web.
 This class uses a `File` from `dart:io` for storing the raw file.
+The class was formerly the only file class in the SDK.
-- `ParseWebFile` is the equivalent to ParseFile used at Flutter Web.
-  This class uses an `Uint8List` for storing the raw file.
+- `ParseWebFile` is the equivalent of `ParseFile` used for Flutter Web.
+This class uses a `Uint8List` for storing the raw file data.

 These classes are used by default to represent files, but you can also build your own class extending ParseFileBase and provide a custom `ParseFileConstructor` similar to the `SubClasses`.